coursekata/docker-stacks/CONTRIBUTING.md

 Bioconductor repositories pak would otherwise add; no package in any tier is of Bioconductor origin.

-Determinism doesn't come from a frozen date here — it comes from CI resolving the package list once and handing that same resolution to both architecture builds, so they can't drift from each other. `PPM` is still the escape hatch: set it, before starting R or when running the container, to pin a dated snapshot for reproducible local testing.
+Nothing here freezes a date, and the two architectures resolve R independently, so they may land on different versions of an unconstrained package.
+That is accepted rather than prevented: what each image actually got is recorded as a build artifact after the fact.
+Determinism where it matters comes from the refs themselves — every GitHub package is pinned to a commit SHA. `PPM` is the escape hatch: set it, before starting R or when running the container, to pin a dated snapshot for reproducible local testing.
 The shipped default never does this for you.

 **Testing gotcha.** pak resolves in a subprocess that re-reads `Rprofile.site` from disk, so `options(repos = ...)` typed at an R prompt